java-json-tools/json-schema-validator/README.markdown

+<p><b>IMPORTANT: if you report a bug, please mention what version you are
+using!</b> 0.4 and master differ quite a lot now, and I need to know what codebase you are refering to.</p>

 <p>This is an implementation of the [JSON Schema
 specification](http://www.json-schema.org) written in pure Java.
 This allows pure server side JSON schema validation if this is what you are looking for.